AEC94/InterviewChallenge/README.md

 docker build -t ingest_data:v001 .
 ```

-Based on the first model and to transform it to my conceptual model I would generate my tables as:
+Based on the first model and to transform it into my conceptual model I would generate my tables as:

 ```sql
 CREATE TABLE fact_orders (